tryyang2001/tp/docs/DeveloperGuide.md

 The `Main` class consists of the few components as shown below:
 - `Ui`: Facilitates interaction between user and application
 - `Logic`: Parses commands and execute them respectively
-- `Data`: Allows users to perform CRUD operations on the data in the application
+- `Data`: Allows users to perform Create, Read, Update, Delete (CRUD) operations on the data in the application
 - `Storage`: Stores all data in the application.
 Saves a copy of data in relevant files.
   Data will be retrieved from storage upon starting of application.
 - `State`: Helps the user to restore or create profile data.